sebw/AAP2-ServiceNow/README.md

 If everything goes fine you should get a blue bar at the top of the screen saying "OAuth Refresh token is available and will expire at _some date in the future_"

 > [!IMPORTANT]
 > If you get an error at this stage, you need to re-check everything in Application Registry (ServiceNow) and Application (in AAP) are correct.
+If your AAP instance is not publicly available, you might need a MID server which is outside of the scope of this guide.

 Click New in regard to the "HTTP Methods" at the bottom of the screen